orbitdb/SCPs/scps/SCP-1.md

 regarding CI/CD, tests, linting, and *internal* documentation should be filed here
 3. *Community*: relates to the community.
 Proposals pertaining to external documentation, code of conduct, community engagement, and the SCP process should be submitted in this category.

+### Numbering

+SCPs should be numbered the same as the pull request which they are introduced.